AI Chip Concept Blue

 Since Groq is a private company, there is no way for retail investors to buy its stock.

-However, a retail investor could gain some indirect exposure to Groq by investing in Samsung (SSNLF).
+However, retail investors can gain some indirect exposure to Groq by investing in the ARK Venture Fund.

 When will Groq IPO?